AnAnarchist/agent-Based-RL-integration/README.md

 	./gradlew --stop
 	./gradlew runPythonAgent

-For environments implemented in python, the python environment server
+For environments implemented in python, the python environment server must be run _before_ the agent system.

+To run the python service, use the following commands:

+	./gradlew --stop
+	./gradlew runPythonEnv